 FIGHT AIDS AWARENESS Campaign.
 A group of students from the University of the Philippines Open University hopes to spread greater awareness on AIDS/HIV.
 Noting that it’s a serious problem in the Philippines and we feel it is our role to educate Filipinos on the associated risks from as early as their teenage years.

-Of course, the Philippine Teens Media / Pinoy Teens Online community did not hesitate to support this cause and to spread the information on how challenging it is in truth to fight AIDS if attitude and behavior stands in your way.
+Of course, the Philippine Teens Media / Pinoy Teens Online community did not hesitate to support this cause and to spread the information on how challenging it is in truth to find places you can get STD testing, not to mention fight AIDS, if attitude and behavior stands in your way.

 Below, you’ll find an exclusive interview and additional details which we hope will be of use to you.
 Help us make people aware of this and help us fight AIDS together.
 Share, like or even tweet this post to your friends and followers!

 Attitude and Behavior — Still Major Issues in the Fight Against AIDS